If you don’t already hold a pilot certificate, you are considered to be a Student Pilot.

 Application – 14 CFR 61.85

-Until relatively recently, all airman certification applications were submitted on a paper Form 8710-1.
-The F.A.A. now uses an Internet-based system called IACRA (Integrated Airman Certification and Rating Application).
+All airman certification applications are submitted using the F.A.A.’s Internet-based system called IACRA (Integrated Airman Certification and Rating Application).

-- Your nearest F.A.A.
-Flight Standards District Office (FSDO) can certainly issue a student pilot certificate.
+- An F.A.A.
+Flight Standards District Office (FSDO)

 - your IACRA login ID (username) and password